 If the victim sustained a great bodily injury during the commission of the crime, then the punishment includes an additional 3 to 5 years in prison.

 Further, the defendant could be ordered to pay up to a $10,000 fine and receive a “strike” under California's Three-Strikes law.
+There is a three-tier sex offender registration system in California.

 Does a Rape Conviction Affect Immigration Status?